Rahila313/intel-sustainability-impact-analysis/README.md

-# Sustainability Impact Analysis – Intel Device Repurposing
+# Intel Device Repurposing — Sustainability Impact Analysis (SQL Project)

 ## Project Overview
 This project evaluates the sustainability impact of device repurposing initiatives at Intel, focusing on energy savings, CO₂ emission reductions, and lifecycle extension of laptops and desktops.